UIUC-iSchool-DataViz/is445_bcubcg_fall2023/week09/lecture09.md

 ## Jargon

-<iframe src="https://player.vimeo.com/video/206139648" width="640" height="360" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>
-<p><a href="https://vimeo.com/206139648">Jaret before and after</a> from <a href="https://vimeo.com/aldacenter">Alan Alda Center</a> on <a href="https://vimeo.com">Vimeo</a>.</p>

-notes:
-so here is an example of a scientist and, in a typical scientist fashion, using a  lot of jargon

-but then after taking some improv he's able to communicate more effectively to the public

----

-## Jargon

 Definition: Special words or expressions that are used by a particular profession or group and are difficult for others to understand.

 <img src="images/hurricane.jpg" width="400"/>